PistachioPony/gamesparks-docs/Getting Started/Using Authentication/Unity Authentication.md

 # Unity Authentication

 This tutorial will get your Unity project communicating with GameSparks by registering and authenticating players to your game.
 In order to have a player connect to your GameSparks game and start sending and receiving game-data, they first need to be authenticated with your GameSparks game.
 This is like being logged into GameSparks, and before you log in, the user needs to be registered, so they are recognised by the game when they log in.
-You don’t need anything extra to follow this tutorial, but if you’d like to see the project you can download it here.

-[wpdm_file id=23 title="true" ]
+Example code can be downloaded [here](http://repo.gamesparks.net/docs/tutorial-assets/UnityAuthentication_Tutorial.zip)

 ## Create the GameSparks Persistent Object